 The detailed development of the interface was tested by our customer in close cooperation with external usability experts in numerous usability evaluations.

-The market for smart point-of-care analyzers is developing at a high rate.
-In order to establish Spindiag and highlight its unique selling points, we jointly created a progressive brand image.
+The market for smart POC testing devices is developing rapidly.
+In order to establish Spindiag Rhonda and highlight its unique selling points, we jointly created a progressive brand image.

-The design of the logo symbolises the technology that forms the core of the start-up: laboratory automation through rotation with the aid of centrifugal microfluids.
-The design deliberately picks up on digital design trends to reflect the smart and digital approach.
-Additionally, we were able to help shape basic areas of the brand image, ranging from cartridge packaging, instructions for use and the website, thus ensuring that the brand was coherently recognisable.
+The design of the logo symbolizes the technology that forms the core of the start-up: laboratory automation through rotation with the aid of centrifugal microfluids.
+For the design of the player latest digital design trends were used to reflect the smart and digital approach of Spindiag Rhonda.
+Additionally, we were able to help shaping the basics of Spindiag’s brand image, ranging from cartridge packaging, instruction for use and website design, thereby creating a coherent Spindiag Rhonda brand identity.

-Spindiag GmbH was founded in 2016 from the Hahn-Schickard research institute.
-Spindiag is developing a diagnostic platform for the rapid, simple and efficient detection of infectious diseases.
+Spindiag GmbH was founded in 2016 as spin-off of the renowned Hahn-Schickard Institute for Microanalytical Systems Spindiag is developing the Rhonda rapid testing system for the detection of infectious diseases at the point of care.

 79108 Freiburg / Germany